 What to expect from your doctor

-- Do you have a family history of colon cancer, polyps or familial adenomatous polyposis?
+- Do you have a personal or family history of colon cancer, polyps or familial adenomatous polyposis?

 - Do you take medications to reduce stomach acid?